-PROPOSALS FOR MINERAL EXTRACTION OR SIMILAR DEVELOPMENT WILL BE PERMITTED PROVIDED THEY SATISFY WILL BE CONSIDERED AGAINST THE FOLLOWING CRITERIA;
+PROPOSALS FOR MINERAL EXTRACTION OR SIMILAR DEVELOPMENT WILL BE PERMITTED PROVIDED THEY SATISFY THE FOLLOWING CRITERIA;

-- i) EVIDENCE OF LOCAL, REGIONAL OR NATIONAL NEED; - ii) ANY ADVERSE IMPACT ON POLLUTION, DRAINAGE, LANDSCAPE, THE NATURAL AND HISTORIC ENVIRONMENT, AGRICULTUAL LAND QUALITY AND LAND STABILITY IS ADEQUATELY MANAGED: - iii) ADJOINING AREAS ARE NOT ADVERSELY IMPACTED IN TERMS OF NOISE, DUST, VIBRATION AND TRAFFIC GENERATION LEVELS. - 10.6 A range of minerals is found in South Wales but their distribution varies across the region.
+- i) EVIDENCE OF LOCAL, REGIONAL OR NATIONAL NEED; - ii) ANY ADVERSE IMPACT ON POLLUTION, DRAINAGE, LANDSCAPE, THE NATURAL AND HISTORIC ENVIRONMENT, AGRICULTURAL LAND QUALITY AND LAND STABILITY IS ADEQUATELY MANAGED; - iii) ADJOINING AREAS ARE NOT ADVERSELY IMPACTED IN TERMS OF NOISE, DUST, VIBRATION AND TRAFFIC GENERATION LEVELS. - 10.6 A range of minerals is found in South Wales but their distribution varies across the region.
 It is therefore important that supply and demand should be considered in a regional context.
-Workable reserves will not last indefinitely and the use of alternative materials is encouraged where possible. - Mineral extraction can have significant consequences for the environment and amenity of local communities, developers must consider a proposal's impact on landscape, biodiversity, pollution, flood risk, health, water consumption and quality levels and restoration.
+Workable reserves will not last indefinitely and the use of alternative materials is encouraged where possible. - 10.7 Mineral extraction can have significant consequences for the environment and amenity of local communities, developers must consider a proposal's impact on landscape, biodiversity, pollution, flood risk, health, water consumption and quality levels and restoration.
 The need for the particular mineral must therefore be weighed against the impact of the extraction and associated operations.
+Guidance is provided within Mineral Planning Policy Wales and Mineral Technical Advice Note 1: Aggregate (2006). - 10.8 In the case of proposed major mineral developments it will be appropriate that these factors should be weighed by means of an Environmental Impact Assessment, prepared under the provisions of the relevant Regulations.
+Proposals for extensions to mineral workings, including deepening, will be assessed against this Policy.
+It should be noted that soil stripping is a mineral operation and will be covered by this Policy.

-96 Available at: http://wales.gov.uk/topics/planning/policy/minerals/sandandgravel/?lang=en
+92 Available at: http://wales.gov.uk/topics/planning/policy/minerals/sandandgravel/?lang=en